 The above illustrative diagram of e-invoice system is explained below

-With e-invoice already been implemented for bigger businesses and nearing deadline of implementing e-invoicing for 100 crores and above businesses, it is a necessity for the business to have an accounting or ERP software which will help you seamlessly generate e-invoice without impacting the way you use to operate your business.
-While the applicability of the e-invoice is for the business more than 100 crores currently, the long-term vision of the council is to implement the new e-invoicing system for all taxpayers irrespective of turnover threshold and it is expected to be by April 2021.
+With e-invoice already been implemented for bigger businesses and nearing deadline of implementing e-invoicing for 50 crores and above businesses, it is a necessity for the business to have an accounting or ERP software which will help you seamlessly generate e-invoice without impacting the way you use to operate your business.
+While the applicability of the e-invoice is for the business more than 50 crores from 1st April,21, the long-term vision of the council is to implement the new e-invoicing system for all taxpayers irrespective of the turnover threshold.

 Know More about Invoices in GST